bkorkmaz29/vigenere-cipher/README.md

 ## About

-A simple app for encrypting and decrypting using Vigenere Cipher.
+A simple app for encrypting and decrypting with Vigenere Cipher.
 ## Dependencies
 -   react
 -   material ui